OSHA Inspections Defense Lawyers

 Learn more about how to prepare for an OSHA inspection by reading our page on the topic.

-Experienced OSHA Lawyers at Hendershot, Cannon & Hisey, P.C.
+Experienced OSHA Lawyers at Hendershot, Cowart & Hisey, P.C.

 Whether you are preparing for the possibility of an inspection or you have just received a citation, our law firm will provide you with the advice and guidance you need.
 We serve clients throughout Texas.
 In addition to our main offices in Houston, we have offices where we are available by appointment in Galveston, Austin, Sugar Land and Corpus Christi.